nguyenphuminh/brainsuck/README.md

 Every time there is a request, the Brainfuck code is run once.

-For simplicity, user requests are only the params of the url, for example, if you make a request to `http://127.0.0.1:5000/hello/world`, the input will be: `/hello/world`.
+For simplicity, user request's bodies are only the params of the url, for example, if you make a request to `http://127.0.0.1:5000/hello/world`, the input will be: `/hello/world`.
 And `,` will get each character in this input, continuously.

 Though I might change this in the future which makes Brainsuck TCP and you can read the whole request body 🤔.

 ### Data persistance

 But for a backend to be remotely useful, we need a way to store our data.
 Brainsuck persists the memory, which means after every execution, the memory is still there and not reset.
-After each request it is also stored into a file, so the next time you turn on the server and it is still there.
+After each request, it is also stored into a file, so the next time you turn on the server, the memory is still the same.

 ## Running the server